wong-justin/fmin/README.md

 	- undo for commands rename/copy/delete
 </details>

-## feedback; can you help by answering these questions for me?
+## feedback welcome; also some questions im wondering about

 - what are all the options for reading user-defined shell functions during runtime? see also: https://clig.dev/#configuration